 Apples make a good snack or quick breakfast, and you’ll get the most out of them if you eat them whole and uncooked.
 Don’t remove the skin or you’ll lose that healthy fiber!

-Apple vs Coffee: The Verdict
+Apple vs Coffee: Final Thoughts

 Both coffee and apples can be part of a healthy, balanced diet.
 The trick is really moderation, not just choosing between two tasty options.
 And if you want the best of both worlds, why not drink a cup of coffee and eat an apple?
 Now that’s a great breakfast!